Pawan123Pawan/-Polynomial-assignment/README.md

-# Infinite Poll : Real-time Polling Application with Chat Feature
+#  Poll : Real-time Polling Application
-InfinitePoll is a real-time polling application that seamlessly integrates a voting system with a chat feature, allowing users to engage in interactive discussions while participating in polls.
+Poll is a real-time polling application that seamlessly integrates a voting system with a chat feature, allowing users to engage in interactive discussions while participating in polls.
 Built using WebSockets and Node.js, InfinitePoll delivers a dynamic and engaging user experience.

 ### Features
 **Real-Time Polling**: Enable users to vote on various topics or options with real-time updates on the poll results.